justinrubek/nixos-configs/README.md

 ## terraform

-[thoenix](https://github.com/justinrubek/thoenix) is included and a `tnix` script is in the devShell which can run terraform commands:
+[thoenix](https://github.com/justinrubek/thoenix) is included for running terraform commands

-`tnix hetzner init`
+`thoenix terraform hetzner init`

-`tnix hetzner plan`
+`thoenix terraform hetzner plan`

+### providers

+#### minio

+The provider expects the following variables to be set: `MINIO_ENDPOINT`, `MINIO_USER`, `MINIO_PASSWORD`.
+In order for this to work you'll need to set up an account manually to use.
+You can do this by navigating to the web console, creating an user, and then creating a service-account for this user and using the service-account details for user/password.

 ## secrets